Hunt for yield leads U.S. mutual fund managers to private assets

-Column: Eight years on from Lehman, finance remains a tax on us all

-Eight years to the day after the fall of Lehman Brothers and one thing has not changed: finance remains a private tax levied on the rest of us.

-NEW YORK With traditional dividend-paying stocks such as utilities and telecom companies trading near record highs, U.S. mutual fund managers desperate for income are increasingly taking a new tack: going private instead.
+NEW YORK (Reuters) - With traditional dividend-paying stocks such as utilities and telecom companies trading near record highs, U.S. mutual fund managers desperate for income are increasingly taking a new tack: going private instead.

 Fund managers from firms including Fidelity and BlackRock are turning to private assets ranging from direct ownership of oil wells to music royalties, all in search of higher income.